maik205/gook/README.md

 # Gook - Book Management

-Gook is a comprehensive tool designed to help you manage your book librarym, built with Angular and provides a user-friendly interface for managing your books.
+Gook is a comprehensive tool designed to help you manage your book library, built with Angular and provides a user-friendly interface for managing your books.

 ## Features